-ISSUE No. 22 What provision should be made for court authority to determine venue?
+What provision should be made for court authority to determine venue?

-[88] It seems clear that there is a need to provide for court discretion to control the venue of an action, or a particular aspect of an action, assessing the balance of convenience in view of all of the circumstances.
+[91] It seems clear that there is a need to provide for court discretion to control the venue of an action, or a particular aspect of an action, based on the balance of convenience.
 This authority is now reflected in three separate rules: Rules 6.1(3), 12 and 237(d).

-[89] The Committee proposes that the court should have the authority to change venue (either because rules were not complied with or overriding the rules on the basis of balance of convenience).
+[92] The Committee proposes that the court should have the authority to change venue (either because rules were not complied with or overriding the rules on the basis of balance of convenience).
 There should be just one provision in the rules regarding this authority.